MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `schedule` |
 | Description | Inbound rule for the Task Scheduler service to be remotely managed via RPC/TCP. |

+This rule is governed by the [EnableScheduledTaskManagement](#enablescheduledtaskmanagement) setting.

 #### Remote Service Management (RPC)